-Except not-for-profit businesses, the general goal of any business is to create an entity where the business owner can provide goods ands services in order to make a living.
-In a basic sense, this means that business needs to bring in more money that is going out in expenses.
+Except for not-for-profit businesses, the general goal of any business is to create an entity where the business owner can provide goods and services to make a living.
+In a basic sense, this means that the business needs to bring in more money that is going out in expenses.
 It means that the business needs to have customers who frequent the business.
 It also means that systems need to be put in play to ensure that the business is run smoothly.

 A law firm is a business like any other business.
 This means that law firms need to have systems in play to make sure the law firm owners and employees can make a living. it means that the law firm must have clientele who frequent the business.
 There also needs to be systems in play to ensure the law firm is run smoothly.